Updated: Apr 6

 and costs 63 percent less.

 Even with these impressive statistics, Clutch.co says 80% of small businesses are not using content marketing yet, and this number is even higher for financial professionals who have regulatory concerns.
 But as you can see now, your options are not as limited as you once imagined.
 Kick Starting Your Digital Content The secret to successful content marketing is to find ways to turn targeted content designed for every stage of the customer journey.
 Then turn them into multiple formats to expand your reach.
-A blog can be turned into a free opt-in worksheet, social media posts, video etc. Kick start your digital content efforts with our content generator worksheet.
-Wearing Too Many Hats Not to worry!
+A blog can be turned into a free opt-in worksheet, social media posts, video etc. Wearing Too Many Hats Not to worry!
 You don’t need to learn how to do this yourself—we offer a Content LeadGen kit.
-Contact us to learn how we can take 10 minutes of your expertise and turn it into multiple pieces of content your audience wants.
+Contact us to learn how we can take 15 minutes of your expertise and turn it into multiple pieces of content your audience wants.